-Prior to joining ASI I worked in the UK Government as Director of Transformation in the Home Office.
-Before this I was one of the founding directors of the Government Digital Service.
+Prior to joining ASI Richard worked in the UK Government as Director of Transformation in the Home Office.
+Before this he was one of the founding directors of the Government Digital Service.
 The Economist, Guardian, and Wall Street Journal, among others covered their world leading work to put users at the heart of public service design, and transform the capability of the UK government to focus on digital delivery rather than technology procurement.

-Previously, I was Head of Energy Market Design at the Department of Energy & Climate Change, where I led the Electricity Market Reform programme to secure an additional £200bn of capital investment into the UK Power Generation market.
-Our aim was to keep the lights on, bills down, and meet our climate change targets.
+Previously, he was Head of Energy Market Design at the Department of Energy & Climate Change, where he led the Electricity Market Reform programme to secure an additional £200bn of capital investment into the UK Power Generation market.
+Their aim was to keep the lights on, bills down, and meet our climate change targets.
 As a consequence of these reforms, the UK was able to decarbonise at the fastest rate of any G20 country between 2010 and 2020, while sustaining economic growth and energy security.